-The Nectarine Tree has been around for at least 2000 years but are considered a rather new fruit, first appearing in 1720 when found growing between a row of peach trees in Virginia.
-Charles Darwin noticed that peach trees spontaneously produced nectarines and that this also happens the other way around.
+The Nectarine Tree has been around for at least 2000 years but is considered a rather new fruit, first appearing in 1720 when found growing between a row of peach trees in Virginia.
+Charles Darwin noticed that peach trees spontaneously produced nectarines and that this also happened the other way around.
 Nectarines have often been described as "fuzz-less peaches", which is true.
-The flesh is sweet, succulent and firmer than peaches.
-However, the nectarine tree is almost identical to the peach in appearance, culture and care.
-They are self-fertile and freestone.
+The flesh is sweet, succulent, and firmer than peaches.
+However, nectarine trees are almost identical to the peach in appearance, culture, and care.
+Nectarine plants are self-fertile and freestone.
 The fruit is fragrant, brightly colored, sweet and wonderful to eat fresh or to be used in cooking.
-Nectarines contain a good amount of vitamins A and C. Willis Orchard Company's excellent tasting nectarine selections offer fruit for you to eat from your home orchard in June, July and August.
+Nectarines contain a good amount of vitamins A and C. Buy Nectarine trees for sale online at Willis Orchards to enjoy excellent fruit for you to eat from your home orchard in June, July and August.